prafiny/db-project/README.md

 # db-project

 ## The project
-The goal is to fill out the model functions so that this twitter clone works just file
+The goal is to fill out the model functions so that this twitter clone works just file.
+To setup the project and see the work to be achieved, see pdfs in `instructions/`

 ## Requirements
 * PHP >= 7.0